exercism/v3/languages/fsharp/README.md

 - Discriminated union (sum type, linked to (exhaustive) pattern matching)
 - Option type (no null by default)
 - Result type (encode errors in type system)
-- Tuple (product type, it’s not a type common to all languages, so I did not list it as such)
+- Tuple (product type, it's not a type common to all languages, so I did not list it as such)
 - Unit type
 - Array
 - List